quochuy242/Book/Designing Machine Learning Systems Note.md

 D[Price optimization] <--> B
 ```

 A broker should not be a database because reading and writing from databases, as mentioned in section 5.1, are two slow for applications with strict latency requirements.
 So, we use in-memory storage to broker data.
 Real-time transports can be thought of as in-memory storage for data passing among services.

 A piece of data broadcast to a real-time transport is called an event.
-This architecture is, therefore, also called *event-driven*.
+This architecture is, therefore, also called _event-driven_.

 Request-driven architecture works well for systems that rely more on logic than on data.
 Event-driven architecture works better for systems that are data-heavy.

 ## **6. Batch Processing vs. Stream Processing**

 #StreamingData

 Once your data arrives in data storage engines like databases, data lakes, or data warehouses, it becomes historical data.
 This is opposed to streaming data.
 Historical data is often processed in batch jobs - jobs that are kicked off periodically.

-When data is processed in batch jobs, we refer to it as *batch processing*.
+When data is processed in batch jobs, we refer to it as _batch processing_.
 Batch processing has been a research subject for many decades, and companies have come up with distributed systems like MapReduce and Spark to process batch data efficiently.

 When you have data in real-time transports like Apache Kafka and Amazon Kinesis, we say that you have streaming data.
 Computation on streaming data can also be kicked off periodically, but the periods are usually much shorter than the periods for batch jobs.

-In ML, batch processing is usually used to compute features that change less often, such as drivers' rating. *Batch-features* - features extracted through batch processing - are also known as *static features*
+In ML, batch processing is usually used to compute features that change less often, such as drivers' rating. _Batch-features_ - features extracted through batch processing - are also known as _static features_

 Stream processing is used to compute features that change quickly, such as how many drivers are available right now, etc. Features about the current state of the system like these are important to make the optimal price predictions.
-Streaming features - features extracted through stream processing - are also known as *dynamic features*.
+Streaming features - features extracted through stream processing - are also known as _dynamic features_.

 # Chapter 4: Training Data

 In this chapter, we will go over techniques to obtain or create good training data.
 Training data, in this chapter, encompasses all the data used in the developing phase of ML models, including the different split used for training, validation, and testing.

 We'll then address common challenges in creating training data, including the label multiplicity problem, the lack of labels problem, the class imbalance problem, and techniques in data augmentation to address the lack of data problem.

 Data is full of potential biases.
 These biases have many possible causes.
 There are biases caused during collecting, sampling or labeling.
 Historical data might be embedded with human biases, and Ml models, trained on this data, can perpetuate them.
 Use data but don't trust it too much!

 ## **1. Sampling**

+#DataSampling

 Sampling is an integral part (phần ko thể thiếu) of the ML workflow that is, unfortunately, often overlooked in typical ML coursework.
 Sampling happens in many steps of an ML project lifecycle, such as sampling from all possible real-world data to create training data.

 In many cases, sampling is necessary.
 One case is when you don't have access to all possible data in the real world, the data that you use to train your model is a subset of real-world data, created by one sampling method or another.
 Another case is when it's infeasible to process all the data that you have access to - because it requires too much time and resources - so you have to sample that data to create a subset that is feasible to process.
 In many cases, sampling is helpful as it allows you to accomplish a task faster and cheaper.
 For example, when considering a new model, you might want to do a quick experiment with a small subset of your data to see if the new model is promising first before training this new model on all your data.

 Understanding different sampling methods and how they are being used in our workflow can, first, help us avoid potential sampling biases, and second, help us choose the methods that improve the efficiency of the data we sample.

 There are two families of sampling: non-probability sampling and random sampling.

 ### **1.1.
 Non-probability Sampling**

 Non-probability sampling is when the selection of data is not based on any probability criteria.
 Here are some of the criteria for non-probability sampling:

-*Convenience sampling*
+_Convenience sampling_
 Samples of data are selected based on their availability.
 This sampling method is popular because, well, it's convenient.

-*Snowball sampling*
+_Snowball sampling_
 Future samples are selected based on existing samples.
 For example, to scrape legitimate Twitter accounts without having access to Twitter databases, you start with a small number of accounts, then you scrape all the accounts they follow, and so on

-*Judgment sampling*
+_Judgment sampling_
 Experts decide what samples to include

-*Quota sampling*
+_Quota sampling_
 You select samples based on quotas for certain slices of data without any randomization.
 For example, when doing a survey, you might want 100 responses from each of the age groups: under 30 years old, between 30 and 60 years old, and above 60 years old, regardless of the actual age distribution.

 Non-probability sampling can be a quick and easy way to gather your initial data to
 get your project off the ground.
 However, for reliable models, you might want to use probability-based sampling

 ### **1.2.
 Simple Random Sampling**

 In the simplest form of random sampling, you give all samples in the population equal probabilities of being selected.
 For example, you randomly select 10% of the population, giving all members of this population an equal 10% chance of being selected.

 The advantage of this method is that it's easy to implement.
 The drawback is that rare categories of data might not appear in your selection.
 Consider the case where a class appears only in 0.01% of your data population.
 If you randomly select 1% of your data, samples of this rare class will unlikely be selected.
 Models trained on this selection might think that this rare class doesn't exist.

 ### **1.3.
 Stratified Sampling**

 To avoid the drawback of simple random sampling, you can first divide your population into the groups that you care about and sample from each group separately.
 For example, to sample 1% of data that has two classes, A and B, you can sample 1% of class A and 1% of class B. This way you'll ensure that samples from it will be included in the selection.

 Each group is called a stratum, and this method is called stratified sampling.

 One drawback of this sampling method is that it is not always possible, such as when it's impossible to divide all samples into groups.
 This is especially challenging when one sample might belong to multiple groups, as in the case of multilabel tasks

 ### **1.4.
 Weighted Sampling**

 In weighted sampling, each sample is given a weight, which determines the probability of it being selected.

 This method allows you to leverage domain expertise.

 This also helps with the case when the data you have comes from a different distribution compared to the true data.
 For example, if in your data, red samples for 25% and blue samples for 75%, but you know that in the real world, red and blue have equal probability to happen, you can give red samples weights three times higher than blue samples.